EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 2. The issuing of a primary token for the token agent
 3. The access request of an app on the device
 4. An assertion code request to the resource provider using its client url.
-5. An assertion grant request to the authrozation service's token endpoint.
+5. An assertion grant request to the authorization service's token endpoint.
 6. An OpenID Connect id_token and token response from the token endpoint.
 7. Access confirmation by the resource provider to the token-agent.
 8. The token-agent passes the access tokens to the requesting app.